 Day 9: Havana

-The morning begins with a roundtable discussion with economist Ricardo Torres on the “Changing Forces of Cuba’s Economic Structure.”
-Mr. Torres, a professor at the University of Havana, reviews the monumental economic changes afoot in Cuba as forces for liberalization and privatization continue to gain greater hold.
+of Havana, sharing the monumental economic changes afoot in Cuba as forces for liberalization and privatization continue to gain greater hold.
+Afterwards

-Our People-to-People tour concludes today as we fly from Havana to Miami.
+Our Cuba tour concludes today as we fly from Havana to Miami.

 Please note: This itinerary is meant as a guideline and can change due to diplomatic events in Cuba, amendments to U.S.-Cuba sanctions, weather, hotel restrictions and/or scheduling changes.
 These factors may require us to deviate from our intended itinerary, in which case we will provide the best available alternative, though our focus will always be on people-to-people educational exchanges, and we'll make a great adventure of it!